Legionella: Detection

 Some hospitals use the Legionella urinary antigen test when Legionella pneumonia is suspected.
 This test is faster and uses a urine instead of a sputum sample, giving results in hours compared to days.
 However, it only detects one type of Legionella: Legionella pneumophila serogroup 1 (LP1).
-Non-LP1 strains require can only be detected through culturing.
+Non-LP1 strains can only be detected through culturing.

-Methods, like polymerase chain reaction (PCR) and rapid immunological tests, can detect Legionella in water much faster.
+Methods like polymerase chain reaction (PCR) and rapid immunological tests can detect Legionella in water much faster.

 Government health surveillance reports have shown an increase in the proportion of water-related Legionella outbreaks, particularly in healthcare settings.

 Genomic analyses of Legionella has resulted in the identification of 24 conserved signature indels (CSIs) in diverse proteins including 30S ribosomal protein S8, periplasmic serine endoprotease DegP precursor, DNA polymerase I, and ABC transporter permease, that are specifically present in different species of the Legionella.
 These markers can help distinguish Legionella from other types of bacteria, improving diagnosis.